 The entryway to a home provides the first impression of the space and the people who live inside of it.
 Whether you want it to feel modern, industrial, or vintage, it should always feel spacious and inviting.
 Even if your entryway is less than roomy, with the right touches, it can radiate a beautiful feeling of grandeur.

 Don’t worry if you feel like your entryway is not big enough.
 The words “big” and “huge” do not outweigh the word “style.”
-A small space can feel big and welcoming if you know how to put in the right touches.
+If you know how to put in the right touches, you can design a welcoming small entryway and make the space seem bigger than it actually is.
 Get ready to turn that small entryway into the grand entrance of your dreams.

 Well, in this case, mirrors might help fudge the truth a little.
 This age-old tactic has been done and redone so many times because it works.
-Adding a mirror to your home’s entryway creates a sense that the space is larger.
+Adding a mirror to your home’s entryway creates a sense that space is larger.
 This trick can be done in any style and color you desire, so don’t be afraid to put your creative spin on it.
+MyDomaine explains how to use mirrors when follow the feng shui concept.

 Putting in a dresser might sound counterintuitive because it takes up some of the entryway space.
 If you add a sleek dresser to your home entryway, though, it can make the space feel like it’s big enough to accommodate that piece of furniture.
 Also, a dresser draws the eye to it, so people will focus less on the size of the space and more on your incredible style sense.
 A dresser is also functional and will hold items you often grab when running out the door, like an umbrella, coat, hat, and keys.